Mummering: Newfoundland mummers

 On June 25, 1861, an "Act to make further provisions for the prevention of Nuisances" was introduced in response to the death of Isaac Mercer in Bay Roberts.
 Mercer had been murdered by a group of masked mummers on December 28, 1860.
 The Bill made it illegal to wear a disguise in public without permission of the local magistrate.
 Mummering in rural communities continued despite the passage of the Bill, although the practice did die out in larger towns and cities.

 In the 1980s, mummering experienced a revival, thanks to the locally popular musical duo Simani, who wrote and recorded "Any Mummers Allowed In?" (commonly referred to as "The Mummer's Song") in 1982.
 Folklorist Dr. Joy Fraser has noted that, "in common with many other folk revivals, the resurgence of Christmas mummering in Newfoundland is largely based on a selective and idealised conceptualisation of the custom.
 As part of this revival, one particular form of mummering - the informal house-visit described above - has come to represent the custom in Newfoundland as a whole, while other forms that were equally prominent in the island’s cultural history have received comparatively little attention."

 In 2009, the Heritage Foundation of Newfoundland and Labrador's Intangible Cultural Heritage office established what would become an annual Mummers Festival, culminating in a Mummers Parade in St. John's.
 The success of the festival has influenced, in part, another revitalization and increase of interest in the tradition in the province.

+Philadelphia mummers

+Mummers' plays were performed in Philadelphia in the 18th century as part of a wide variety of working-class street celebrations around Christmas.
+By the early 19th century, it coalesced with two other New Year customs, shooting firearms, and the Pennsylvania German custom of "belsnickling" (adults in masks questioning children about whether they had been good during the previous year).
+Through the 19th century, large groups of disguised (often in blackface) working class young men roamed the streets on New Year's Day, organizing "riotous" processions, firing weapons into the air, and demanding free drinks in taverns, and generally challenging middle and upper-class notions of order and decorum.
+Unable to suppress the custom, by the 1880s the city government began to pursue a policy of co-option, requiring participants to join organized groups with designated leaders who had to apply for permits and were responsible for their groups actions.
+By 1900, these groups formed part of an organized, city-sanctioned parade with cash prizes for the best performances.
+About 15,000 mummers now perform in the parade each year.
+They are organized into four distinct types of troupes: Comics, Fancies, String Bands, and Fancy Brigades.
+All dress in elaborate costumes.
+There is a Mummers Museum dedicated to the history of Philadelphia Mummers.